 Thyroid eye disease (TED) is a condition that can damage the tissues and muscles around your eyes.
-Your risk of developing TED is influenced by several different factors.
-Some of these factors you can’t change (known as nonmodifiable risk factors), while others you can change (known as modifiable risk factors).
+Your risk of developing TED is influenced by several factors.
+Some of these factors can’t be changed (known as nonmodifiable risk factors), while others can (known as modifiable risk factors).

-TED is caused by an autoimmune disorder.
-If you have an autoimmune disorder, it means that your immune system mistakenly attacks your body.
+TED is caused by an autoimmune disorder, which means that your immune system mistakenly attacks your body.
 Normally, your immune system helps protect you by creating special proteins called antibodies.
 These antibodies fight off foreign invaders like viruses and bacteria that can make you sick.

 Antibodies attach to these unwanted substances in your body and alert your immune system to attack and destroy them.
 If you have TED, your immune system begins making antibodies against the healthy tissues around your eye, signaling your immune system to attack.

-Another factor that can cause TED to develop is if your body makes too much of a protein called insulin-like growth factor 1 receptor (IGF-1R).
-IGF-1R is involved in activating immune cells around your eyes.
+TED can also develop if your body makes too much of a protein called insulin-like growth factor 1 receptor (IGF-1R).
+IGF-1R is involved in signaling pathways that contribute to immune system activity around the eyes.

 However, researchers don’t fully understand how TED develops.
 They are still working to understand why some people develop TED and others don’t.
 They’re looking into genetics and environmental factors to learn more about how this disease starts.